Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 In order to claim a PAYE tax refund, HMRC's going to need to see some proof of what you've earned and spent.
 Usually, this will include things like your P45s, wage slips and MOT certificates.
 Don't stress out too much if you can't lay your hands on some of them.
 There's a good chance we can sort out your claim without absolutely everything.
 Find out more about what information you need here, or give RIFT a call.

 Once you become a RIFT customer you’ll be able to use MyRIFT to track all your expenses and upload your documents throughout the year so you don’t forget anything.
-This means your refund will probably been even bigger the second time around.Do I Qualify?
+This means your refund will probably be even bigger the second time around.Start for free

 Construction Tax Rebates